Voyz/ibind/docs/websocket/core-concepts/subscriptions.md

 - `UNSUBSCRIBED` - successfully unsubscribed (either confirmed or assumed)
 - `EXPIRED` - exceeded specified time since last subscription payload was sent, triggering a prompt resubscription

 Changes in a binding's BindingStatus reflect its state and that of its corresponding subscription.
+Status changes are reported via [SubscriptionUpdated events](./events.md#internal).

 ## Binding key identifies unique subscriptions